saad14092/c4-grammar-fork/extension/README.md

 This extension is backed by an [Xtext](https://www.eclipse.org/Xtext/) grammar, which is used to represent the [Structurizr DSL language reference](https://github.com/structurizr/dsl/blob/master/docs/language-reference.md) in a formal way.

 A generator creates PlantUML diagrams on-the-fly, while editing.
-The diagrams are located in a sub-folder named *plantuml-gen*.
+The diagrams are located under $USERHOME/.c4dslextension/$WORKSPACEFOLDER

 Every C4 view in the editor will be enriched with a code lense (Show as Plant UML).
 When clicking, the corresponding plantuml file will be converted into a svg file, utilizing the free service from [kroki.io](https://kroki.io).
 The graph is then displayed in a separate window.